saptak/eg-mcp-server/README.md

 ---

-**Ready to supercharge your Envoy Gateway management with Claude Desktop?
+**Ready to supercharge your Envoy Gateway management with MCP Client?
 Get started with NPX and experience the power of route management!** 🚀

 **New to EGMCP Server?** Check out the comprehensive [User Guide](USER_GUIDE.md) for detailed examples and use cases.